Americans Abroad Caucus

 The Americans Abroad Caucus is a group of legislators in the House of Representatives who, by joining, show they understand and care about their overseas constituents.
 They value the contribution to their district of these internationally-based citizens and understand the importance of overseas markets.

-Most recently, she sponsored legislation, the Commission on Americans Living Abroad Act of 2017 H.R.
-2710, to create a bipartisan federal commission to examine how U.S. laws and policies effect overseas Americans.
+The Caucus has long been chaired by Congresswoman Maloney (D-NY), a long-standing champion of overseas voters, who has since 2017 sponsored legislation, the Commission on Americans Living Abroad Act of 2017 H.R.
+2710, to create a bipartisan federal commission to examine how U.S. laws and policies effect overseas Americans which AARO strongly supports and hopes will soon be enacted.

 AARO salutes these Members of Congress and will continue to work with them to bring the concerns of America’s global population to the attention of the U.S. Congress.

-AARO supports all their initiatives to improve the lives of Americans abroad, particularly in the areas of citizenship, voting and equitable taxation.
+AARO supports all their initiatives to improve the lives of Americans abroad, in such areas as the lessening the burdens of taxation, ensuring access to banking, citizenship and voting.